imnhyneko/HatsuneMikuMusicBot/README.md

 ---

-## 🎤 About Miku v2.1.0
+## 🎤 About Miku

-**HatsuneMiku v2** is not just another music bot.
+**HatsuneMiku** is not just another music bot.
 It's a complete rewrite of the original, infused with the power of **Google's Gemini AI** to create a smarter, more reliable, and more interactive musical companion for your Discord server.
-This `v2.1.0` release focuses on stability, major bug fixes, and enhancing the AI experience.

 This project, codenamed **Project Galaxy**, aims to take your server's music experience to the stars.